Womaneater: Cast

-The Internet Movie Data Base (IMDb) lists the following as uncredited actors: Shief Ashanti as Witch Doctor (snake-handler); Marie Devereux as Prostitute; John Grant as Rescue Party Leader; Susan Neill as Orange-Juice Counter Girl; and Stanley Platts as Explorers Club Steward.
-IMDb also notes that Peter Wayn is a pseudonym for Peter Forbes-Robinson.

 Production

-The Woman Eater was the second movie by Coen and Saunders that Coulouris starred in, following The Man Without a Body (1957).
-The Woman Eater was filmed at Twickenham Studios in Sussex while some scenes were shot outside the studio.

-For example, American film critic Bill Warren points out a sequence shot on the streets of London in which Moran goes 'on the prowl' for another woman to feed to the tree.
-'The scenes were actually shot at night and seem to have been filmed from concealment with Coulouris and the young woman playing his prey [Joy Webster] moving through real crowds'.
+Womaneater was filmed at Twickenham Studios then in Middlesex (now Greater London) while some scenes were shot outside the studio.
+American film critic Bill Warren points out a sequence shot on the streets of London in which Moran goes "on the prowl" for another woman to feed to the tree.
+"The scenes were actually shot at night and seem to have been filmed from concealment with Coulouris and the young woman playing his prey [Joy Webster] moving through real crowds".

-There was also an unusual setback as production was about to begin, According to British film critic John Hamilton, "the already tight budget was stretched to breaking-point by an accidental fire just before shooting started which reduced the original tree to cinders and left the prop department a matter of days to construct the unsatisfactory alternative".
+According to British film critic John Hamilton, there was a setback as production was about to begin: "the already tight budget was stretched to breaking-point by an accidental fire just before shooting started which reduced the original tree to cinders and left the prop department a matter of days to construct the unsatisfactory alternative".

+Film historians Steve Chibnall and Brian McFarlane note that Coen "dismissed [the film] as 'rubbish'".